 The below itinerary is only a suggestion, we offer tailor-made personal service and solutions to help you plan your perfect vacation.
 This itinerary is also available in the reverse direction.

-Day 1: Vancouver Fly from Australia and arrive in Vancouver to spend time exploring this scenic city on your own.
+Day 1: Vancouver Arrive in Vancouver to spend time exploring this scenic city on your own.
 Overnight in Vancouver

 Day 2: Vancouver to Kamloops (Rail) Travel onboard Rocky Mountaineer from the coastal city of Vancouver to Kamloops.
 You will see dramatic changes in scenery, from the lush green fields of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the BC Interior.
 Highlights include the rushing waters of Hell’s Gate in the Fraser Canyon and the steep slopes and rock sheds along the Thompson River.
 Overnight in Kamloops.